OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/troubleshooting.md

 ### `The Script Pod 'octopus-script-xyz' could not be found`

-This error implies that the Script Pods were deleted unexpectedly - typically being evicted/terminated by Kubernetes.
+This error indicates that the Script Pods were deleted unexpectedly - typically being evicted/terminated by Kubernetes.

 If you are using the default NFS storage however, then the Script Pod would be deleted if the NFS Server Pod is restarted.
 Some possible causes are: